-White Paper: originally expected before the June 2018 European Council summit, the government's blue print for the future relationship with the EU was published on July 12.
-The document, entitled "The Future Relationship between the United Kingdom and the European Union," sets forth a detailed explanation of the government's proposals for the UK's future relationship with the EU and lays out many of the proposals agreed to at the cabinet's meeting at Chequers held on July 6, in far greater detail.
-The White Paper sets out the government's vision of "a principled and practical Brexit," which includes:
+White Paper: originally expected before the June 2018 European Council summit, the government's blue print for the future relationship with the EU was published on July 12, 2018.
+The document, entitled "The Future Relationship between the United Kingdom and the European Union," set forth a detailed explanation of the government's proposals for the UK's future relationship with the EU and set out many of the proposals agreed to at the cabinet's meeting at Chequers held on July 6th, in far greater detail.
+The White Paper reflected the government's vision of "a principled and practical Brexit," which included:

 - a free trade area for goods, giving frictionless border access.
-This would "protect the uniquely integrated supply chains and 'just in time' processes" with no "costly customs declarations"; - a separate arrangement for services, based on "the principles of international trade and the precedents of existing EU trade agreements"; - an end to free movement of people, with a new immigration system being set in place, support for farming and fisheries, and what is called a "shared prosperity fund"; and a facilitated customs arrangement (FCA) to avoid a hard border between Ireland and Northern Ireland, under which the UK would apply EU tariffs and trade policies for goods destined for the EU, with domestic tariffs applied to goods destined for the UK.
+This would "protect the uniquely integrated supply chains and 'just in time' processes" with no "costly customs declarations"; - a separate arrangement for services, based on "the principles of international trade and the precedents of existing EU trade agreements"; - an end to free movement of people, with a new immigration system being set in place, support for farming and fisheries, and what is called a "shared prosperity fund"; and - a facilitated customs arrangement (FCA) to avoid a hard border between Ireland and Northern Ireland, under which the UK would apply EU tariffs and trade policies for goods destined for the EU, with domestic tariffs applied to goods destined for the UK.

-Withdrawal agreement: Article 50 calls for the negotiation of an agreement "setting out the arrangements for [the UK's] withdrawal, taking account of the framework for its future relationship with the [EU]."
-This agreement is the subject of negotiations between the EU and UK, and is not expected to be finalized until all negotiations are complete.
-See "Blind Brexit."
+Withdrawal Agreement: Article 50 calls for the negotiation of an agreement "setting out the arrangements for [the UK's] withdrawal, taking account of the framework for its future relationship with the [EU]."
+This agreement had been the subject of negotiations between the EU and UK, and a draft version (Draft Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, as agreed at negotiators' level on 14 November 2018) has been published.
+It was approved in draft form at a political level by the Cabinet on November 14th and by the EU27 on November 25th.

-Withdrawal Agreement and Implementation Bill: enshrines the withdrawal agreement into domestic English law through primary legislation and will cover both the withdrawal arrangement and the transition period; it will be separate from the Withdrawal Bill.
+Withdrawal Agreement and Implementation Bill: enshrines the terms of the Withdrawal Agreement into domestic English law through primary legislation and will cover both the withdrawal arrangement and the transition period; it will be separate from the Withdrawal Bill.

 Withdrawal Bill: colloquial reference to the European Union (Withdrawal) Bill 2017-19, formerly known as the Repeal Bill or Great Repeal Bill.
 The legislation repeals the 1972 European Communities Act and transposes into domestic UK law existing EU law.
 The Withdrawal Bill, which is one of eight pieces of legislation identified in the Queen's Speech in June 2017 as necessary to implement Brexit, was approved on June 20, 2018.
-On the key question of the meaningful vote, both houses accepted the government's amendment in lieu which sets out how Parliament will approve the withdrawal agreement and that, if it does not approve, a minister will make a statement setting out how the government "proposes to proceed" within 28 days.
+On the key question of the meaningful vote, both houses of Parliament accepted the government's amendment in lieu which sets out how Parliament will approve the Withdrawal Agreement and that, if Parliament does not approve, a minister will make a statement setting out how the government "proposes to proceed" within 28 days.
 In addition, the government accepted that the House of Commons would have a vote on a motion "in neutral terms" (meaning it would not be subject to amendment) to consider this ministerial statement.
 It would also have a vote on a motion "in neutral terms" to consider a ministerial statement if no deal is reached with the EU by January 21, 2019.